top of page

 And this I will do until you put down your track-marked arms.

 There's help out there.
-Everyone that loves you believes it.
-But what does it matter if you don't believe that yourself?
+All those who love you believes this.
+But what does that matter if you don't believe it yourself?

 I’m always here, America,